johnayinde/Quiz-app/README.md

-## Intership Task: Build a Responsive Quiz Game
+## Internship Task: Build a Responsive Quiz Game
  Demo https://johnayinde.github.io/Quiz-app/

 Build a responsive quiz game.
 Your quiz game should function according to these specifications: